decretist/Dissertation/Checklist.md

 ### 2020 Dissertation Checklist

+- [ ] Apply for ICMCL bursary
+- [ ] Register for ICMCL
+- [ ] Chapter 3: translate passages from _summa_ of Simon of Bisignano referring to Gratian as _magister_ and himself as _discipulus_.
+- [ ] Chapter 3: summarize and analyze Pennington's argument about identity of Gratian
+- [ ] Chapter 3: summarize and analyze Winroth's argument about identity of Gratian
+- [ ] Chapter 4: add footnote with formula for least squares linear regression
+- [ ] Write definition of 1st- and 2nd-recension _dicta_ in samples
 - [ ] Read Mike Kestemont, Jeroen De Gussem, "Integrated Sequence Tagging for Medieval Latin Using Deep Representation Learning"
-- [ ] Write definition of 1st- and 2nd-recension _dicta_ in samples
-- [ ] Ivonian vocabulary (admonition, indulgence, precept, prohibition, dispensation) in R1 and R2 _dicta_.
+- [ ] Look for Ivonian vocabulary (admonition, indulgence, precept, prohibition, dispensation) in R1 and R2 _dicta_
 - [ ] Check randomize.py into GitHub
 - [ ] **~/Tmp is not checked in and not backed up!**
-- [ ] Recheck statistical calculations in visualize.py.
-Population standard deviations calculated by pstdev and HP 48GX disagree: 1.6323 (pstdev) and 1.9022 (HP 48GX) for _in_, 1.2571 (pstdev) and 1.4649 (HP 48GX) for _non_.
 - [ ] Add statistics code to segment.py?
 (Mean size of samples plus standard deviation)

-- [ ] Apply for ICMCL bursary
-- [ ] Register for ICMCL
+(10-11 Feb 2020)
+- [x] Recheck statistical calculations in visualize.py.
+Population standard deviations calculated by pstdev and HP 48GX disagree: 1.6323 (pstdev) and 1.9022 (HP 48GX) for _in_, 1.2571 (pstdev) and 1.4649 (HP 48GX) for _non_.

 (6 Feb 2020)
 - [x] Correct serious flaw in introductory _in_/_non_ frequency and z-score plots.
 (Computed standard deviation as if samples of R1 and R2 _dicta_ were of the same size and had equal weight, see 22 Jan 2020)